Critique Groups are for writers in the process of longer works, where they share work, elicit feedback, and build their own feedback skill.

 Some Critique Groups meet in person, some online.
 Some are hybrid.
 Often, the meeting venue is left up to the process of the facilitator and their group of writers.
 Each Critique Group is associated with a public library, whether they meet in person or online, and is considered part of that library’s offered event calendar.
 We try to offer groups in as many local libraries as we can, and will continue to grow this program.
 If you don’t see us in your library calendar, you might next year!

-Seven Bridge Critique Groups are designed for intermediate and advanced writers and writing.
-Any writer who would like deeper critique and feedback of their work is welcome to register with one of our groups.
+Seven Bridge Critique Groups are designed for beginning, intermediate, and advanced writers.
+Any writer who would like deeper critique of their work is welcome to register with one of our groups.
 While most works are long-format, some are not.
-As long as your piece is in the process of being honed for publication, you are welcome.